francoiskroll/FramebyFrame/README.md

       c("hey", 3)

 * `NA` stands for "Not Available".
 It is a way of telling R "missing value".
+* A "logical" simply means `TRUE` or `FALSE`.
+In R, you write the full word in uppercase.
 * You will often need to give R a path to some file on your computer.
 You need to give it as text.
 Here is an example of a path on Mac: `"~/Desktop/myExperiment/210907_12_RAWs.csv"` (`~` means Home directory).
 Here is an example of a path on Windows: `"C:\\Desktop\\myExperiment\\210907_12_RAWs.csv"` (the double `\\` is an unfortunate R quirk).